mairesse24/practical-final/README.md

 # Configuring NTFS Permissions for DayGroup and NightGroup
 ## Introduction

-As the IT administrator for a small corporate network, I was tasked with configuring the appropriate access permissions for two user groups, **DayGroup** and **NightGroup**, each requiring access to their specific folders located on the server.
+As the IT administrator for a small corporate network, I am tasked with configuring the appropriate access permissions for two user groups, **DayGroup** and **NightGroup**, each group need access to specific folders.
-This documentation outlines the steps taken to configure these permissions, ensuring secure and appropriate access to the corresponding folders: `D:\Day Data` and `D:\Night Data`.
+This portfolio outlines the steps taken to configure these permissions, ensuring secure and appropriate access to the corresponding folders: `D:\Day Data` and `D:\Night Data`.

 ## Goals
 1. Turn off permissions inheritance for each folder.
 2. Convert existing permissions to explicit permissions.
 3. Remove the Users group from each folder's Access Control List (ACL).
-4. Add DayGroup to `D:\Day Data` and NightGroup to `D:\Night Data` with appropriate permissions.
+4. Add DayGroup to `D:\Day Data` and NightGroup to `D:\Night Data` and set appropriate permissions.
-5. Assign Full Control to the respective group without altering other permissions.

 ## Steps to Configure NTFS Permissions